 - ^{5.} In determining whether any of the Complainants were managers excluded from ESA protections under the Employment Standards Regulation, the Delegate found that most Complainants performed non-managerial tasks such as food preparation and customer service.
 They lacked decision-making authority, control over budgets, or other responsibilities indicative of managerial roles, and were therefore entitled to the protections of the ESA.
 However, the Delegate determined that Mr. Alkhateb's duties were primarily managerial, as he supervised employees, scheduled shifts, and handled operational matters.
 His responsibilities met the regulatory definition of a manager, excluding him from entitlement to overtime or statutory holiday pay.
 Nonetheless, the Delegate concluded that Mr. Alkhateb was owed wages based on undisputed records of hours worked. - ^{6.} Finally, the Delegate conducted a comprehensive review of the amounts owed to the Complainants by analyzing time sheets, payroll records, and other documentation.
 Inconsistent or incomplete records provided by the Respondents were weighed against them.
 Minimum wage rates were applied to calculate amounts owed, and claims for bonuses or additional compensation were only accepted if corroborated by evidence.
-For example, Mr. Abboud's bonus claim was denied due to insufficient evidence.
 The Delegate provided detailed calculations for each Complainant, specifying amounts owed for wages, statutory holiday pay, and vacation pay.

-APPEAL SUBMISSIONS OF PTC
+APPEAL SUBMISSIONS OF MR. ABDELHALEM